Immune Regulation Laboratory

 - Oliver won an International Canine Health Award presented by the Kennel Club, one of the most distinguished veterinary awards in the world.
 The award was given to Oliver in recognition of his tireless work as a small animal internist and immunologist.

-- Sabina was awarded the NIH/Merial Summer Research Scholar from Penn Vet.
+- Sabina was awarded the NIH/BI Summer Research Scholar from Penn Vet.
 The program is designed to expose students in their first or second year of veterinary school to all phases of biomedical research.
+Sabina Hlavaty was also recently awarded the Howard Hughes Medical Institute-Burroughs Wellcome Fund Medical Research Fellowship for 2018/2019.

 - Oliver's publication on a review of systemic inflammatory response syndrome and sepsis, for which the first-named author is Dan Lewis, won an award for being one of the top five most downloaded publications in the Journal of Veterinary Internal Medicine in 2013, being downloaded a total of 6,372 times in this time period.